sui-foundation/sui-move-intro-course/unit-three/lessons/2_intro_to_generics.md

 #### Calling Functions with Generics

-To call a function with a signature that contains generics, we must specify the type in square brackets, as in the following syntax:
+To call a function with a signature that contains generics, we must specify the type in angle brackets, as in the following syntax:

 ```rust
 // value will be of type storage::Box<bool>